 DJI Osmo Action review: Design and setup

-In fact, there are a few areas where the DJI Osmo Action outguns the Hero7 Black.
+There are a few areas where the DJI Osmo Action outguns the Hero 7 Black.
+Shocker, right?
 For starters, the Osmo Action is waterproof to 11 metres without a case, compared to the GoPro’s 10 metres without a case, and the rear touchscreen is 2.25-inches.
 That’s a whole quarter inch larger than the GoPro, although this does mean the DJI has a fractionally larger camera body.